lem-usp/EvolQG/README.md

 -----------

 If you are using MacOS X, you will probably have to build Rcpp from source.
+You will need to have [Xcode](https://developer.apple.com/xcode/) or some other C++ compiler installed.
+Check if the instalation suceded typing `clang++ --version` in the terminal.

-Download the Rcpp source from [here](http://cran.r-project.org/web/packages/Rcpp/index.html) (Package source link), then install it in R using:
+Then, download the Rcpp source from [here](http://cran.r-project.org/web/packages/Rcpp/index.html) (Package source link), then install it in R using:

 ```R
 > install.packages("Rcpp_0.*.tar.gz", repos = NULL, type="source")